mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 But per Tratt, note that the resulting parse order is not as predictable, and there are issues with rules that are simultaneously left and right recursive.

+Regex as a parser argument to avoid the need for a separate lexer in some cases.